Chicken Paprikash

 Instructions:

-1. Wash the chicken pieces (remove the skin if using chicken pieces with skin and bone) and season them with 1 tsp of salt and 1/2 tsp of pepper.
+1. Wash the chicken pieces and season them with 1 teaspoon of salt and 1/2 teaspoon of pepper.

-2. In a deep pan, melt the butter at medium-high heat.
-Add chopped onions and sauté until the onion is translucent.
+2. In a deep pan, melt the butter over medium-high heat.
+Add the chopped onions and sauté until translucent.

-3. Add chicken pieces and cook until golden on all sides.
-Stir and turn occasionally.
+3. Add the chicken pieces and cook until golden on all sides, stirring and turning occasionally.

-4. Dice the tomatoes and add them to the meat along with the tomato passata from the can, sweet paprika, chopped peppers and minced garlic.
+4. Dice the canned tomatoes and add them to the pan along with their juice, sweet paprika, chopped peppers, and minced garlic.

-6. Add water or stock and bring to a boil.
+5. Add the vegetable stock and bring to a boil.

-7. Lower the heat to medium or low-medium and cook for 45 minutes.
-Stir occasionally.
+6. Lower the heat to medium or low-medium and cook for about 45 minutes, stirring occasionally.

-8. Cook the wide noodles until they are al dente.
+10. Cook the wide noodles according to package instructions until they are al dente.

 Previous